Skip to main content

 Bottlenose, Brandwatch, and Verint Messaging are common alternatives for Salesforce Marketing Cloud Social Studio (retiring).

-Reviewers rate Sentiment analysis and Broad channel coverage and Content planning and scheduling highest, with a score of 10.
+Reviewers rate Broad channel coverage and Bulk actions and LinkedIn highest, with a score of 10.

 The most common users of Salesforce Marketing Cloud Social Studio (retiring) are from Enterprises (1,001+ employees).